The Big Picture On FHA’s Kiddie Condo Loans:

-Ever wished you could borrow an FHA loan for a rental property without, you know, actually having to move into it?
+Have you ever wished you could borrow an FHA loan for a rental property without actually having to move into it?

 Typical rental property loans require at least 20% down in cash.
 And the down payment aside, the interest rates are higher than for owner-occupied mortgages.

-But if you have adult children, you can capitalize on FHA’s “kiddie condo” program to get FHA, owner-occupied financing for a rental property.
+But if you have adult children, you can capitalize on FHA’s “kiddie condo” loans to get FHA, owner-occupied financing for a rental property.

 Now is a good time to mention that there’s no official FHA loan program called “Kiddie Condo.”
-That’s a term that mortgage brokers came up with as a marketing label.
+That’s a term mortgage brokers invented as a marketing label.

-Like many marketing labels, it has a nice ring to it, so we’re using it here.
+Like many marketing labels, it has a nice ring, so we’re using it here.

 For example, when my friend Tracy was in medical school, her parents bought a townhouse for her to live in.
-In turn, Tracy paid them rent, and years later when she finished her residency and moved away from Baltimore, her parents had a rental property in excellent shape with strong equity.
+In turn, Tracy paid them rent, and years later, when she finished her residency, she moved away from Baltimore.
+Her parents had a rental property in excellent shape with strong equity.

-Tracy’s parents financed it with a rental property loan, but they could have borrowed an FHA mortgage if they had included Tracy on the deed with them.
+Tracy’s parents financed it with a rental property loan.
+However, they could have borrowed an FHA mortgage if they had included Tracy in the deed.

 House Hacking Through Your Children